nmaguiar/openaf-docs/docs/reference/ssh.md

 ````
 ### SSH.get

-__SSH.get(aRemoteFilePath, aLocalFilePath) : String__
+__SSH.get(aRemoteFilePath, aLocalFilePath, monitor) : String__

 ````
 Retrieves a file, using the SFTP connection, from aRemoteFilePath to aLocalFilePath.
 Use SSH.getBytes in case you are reading a binary file.
+Optionally you can provided a callback function called monitor (see more in ow.format.sshProgress)
 ````
 ### SSH.getBytes